God-Self recognition is everyone's ultimate outcome. That's okay but it's likely going to take some time getting there. Maybe lifetimes.

 The routine of reviewing written goals twice daily programmed the minds of practitioners and helped achieve their goals.

 It's that simple.
 Posting written goals in their shrine and chanting in front of these goals twice daily helped manifest their goals.

 Reviewing your written goals before, during, or after your meditation practice will help you manifest your goals.

-You can make a shrine with an expensive cabinet etc if you want, or you can create a customized page on your computer or this site for use in your practice.
+You can make a shrine with an expensive cabinet etc if you want, or you can create a customized page on your computer's desktop.

-Whether it's chanting, praying, looking at a spot on the wall, watching or counting breaths, gazing at yourself in the mirror, looking at the flame of a fire or candle, directing your attention on a real or imagined thing of any kind, it's all about disciplining and gaining control of ego-mind and strengthening your awareness of your God-Self.
+Whether it's being mindful, chanting, praying, looking at a spot on the wall, watching or counting breaths, gazing at yourself in the mirror, looking at the flame of a fire or candle, directing your attention on a real or imagined thing of any kind, it's all about disciplining and gaining control of ego-mind.
+As you persistently practice doing this you will naturally be strengthening your awareness of your God-Self.

 Just remember to be as persistent, gentle, patient, and nonjudgmental as possible no matter how busy your ego-mind gets while practicing meditation.
 Let whatever happens be okay.

 You're welcome to download the lotus blossom picture below as a larger file, which is just under one megabyte.
 Click here to get it for your Self.
 May it facilitate you in your spiritual journey.
 Namaste.

 Share Your Beliefs.